 The Public Policy Program aims to provide students with writing and speaking support to help them grow as communicators both academically and professionally.
-For support for all your writing needs, please visit our resident writing tutor in the Landau Economics Building during the week (office hours listed below and in the weekly digest) and consult the following resources.
+For support for all your writing needs, please consult the following resources.

 General Academic Writing Support

 Below are academic areas where you may want to seek assistance.

 |Public Policy Disciplinary Expectations||Understanding "policy writing" as a field, learning to apply what you learned in PWR to Public Policy writing|

 |Course Assignments||Memos, essays, WIM papers, written exam strategies, class presentations, honors theses, and more|